mysql

 See the section called "Impermissible Client Character Sets".

-With those changes, mysql can use the Windows APIs to communicate with
+With those changes, mysql uses the Windows APIs to communicate with the

-the console using UTF-16LE, and communicate with the server using
+console using UTF-16LE, and communicate with the server using UTF-8.

-UTF-8.
-(The menu item mentioned previously sets the font and character
+(The menu item mentioned previously sets the font and character set as

 To avoid those steps each time you run mysql, you can create a shortcut